pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 5. Interest

-In the provided template file ```interest.py```, write a python program that will ask for the principal, annual interest rate, number of times compounded, and number of years and output (print) the final amount.
+Design and write a python program that will ask for the principal, annual interest rate, number of times compounded, and number of years and output (print) the final amount.

 - Formula